Most Australians were horrified by the Sept. 11 attacks on the U.S., and support — militarily and morally — the war on terror.

 Before September 11, the World Trade Center was visible from most anywhere in Manhattan and Brooklyn.
 Afterwards, the first warning that you are approaching the site where the twin towers once stood comes from sound rather than sight.

 It's a crackle of grit under your shoes.
-You're walking on the World Trade Center, tiny particles of which were spread over miles of Manhattan in huge, boiling clouds
+You're walking on the World Trade Center, tiny particles of which were spread over miles of Manhattan in huge, boiling clouds as the buildings collapsed.

 There are, of course, visual clues as well.
 Parked cars covered in death dust, their owners never to return; smoke rising from the pyre at Ground Zero; and the faint tremor in Jason Wong's exhausted hands.